Using event sinks to monitor conference and participant status

 Also, if more than 1000 events (configurable via Maximum number of background POSTs) are queued for an event sink but have not been sent then an "Eventsink Reached Maximum Concurrent POSTs" alarm is raised and the publisher for that event sink is stopped.

-1. Go to System > Event sinks and select the event sink you want to restart.
+- Go to and select the event sink you want to restart.

 The event sink will restart within approximately 1-2 minutes (after the next Conferencing Node synchronization), and any backlogged events are sent.